 Otherwise use peppermint extract, which can be found in the baking section of the supermarket alongside the vanilla and food coloring.

 The amount of peppermint extract used in this recipe gives a subtle hit of peppermint.
 If you prefer a more intense peppermint flavor in your peppermint cookies then add a little more.

-Allow to cool before scooping: The almond flour cookies work out a lot better if you allow them to rest in the fridge for about 5-10 minutes before scooping.
+For best results allow them to cool before scooping: The almond flour cookies work out a lot better if you allow them to rest in the fridge for about 5-10 minutes before scooping.
 This is especially so if you prefer a rounder, more uniform shape.

-Icing Your Chocolate Peppermint Almond Flour Cookies
+Icing Your Almond Cookies

 Completely optional, but you can always add a nice little white chocolate drizzle and some sprinkles to the top of your chocolate peppermint cookies.